Forebrain

 In humans, by 5 weeks in utero it is visible as a single portion toward the front of the fetus.
 At 8 weeks in utero, the forebrain splits into the left and right cerebral hemispheres.

 When the embryonic forebrain fails to divide the brain into two lobes, it results in a condition known as holoprosencephaly.
+The main structures of the forebrain include the cerebrum, thalamus and hypothalamus.